Gamma749/VeracityBlockchain/docs/date_log.md

 - Got own python files with transactions and queries running over top of example single node network
 	- Now to look at developing own genesis block and users+roles
 	- Look into multinode networks

+## Week 1 Review
+Got started on the project, began looking into blockchain and blockchain projects.
+Decided on using Hyperledger Iroha to start with, and began looking over documentation for configurations and Python API.
+Got an example multinode network running.

+---
+## 2021/11/22
+- Looked closer at configurations of Iroha, especially at docker configuration files
+	- Looking for options that will be useful when testing/demonstrating, like timeouts and quorums
+- Got another node running in the docker compose, for a total of four and a fault tolerance of one
+	- iroha4 is misbehaving, determining why?
+- Started refactoring code and structure so it is easier to understand and change the project eg having one gensis block.